ADVOCACY

 Want to help influence national housing policy?

-This strategic partnership reflects the National Apartment Council’s commitment to building a credible, focused presence in Ottawa from day one—while remaining responsive to its members and grounded in the priorities of private apartment developers across Canada.
+This approach strengthens the National Apartment Council’s presence in Ottawa and ensures that federal policy development is informed by real‑world experience, practical expertise, and the priorities of private apartment developers across Canada.

 INDUSTRY TOPICS